vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/jdbc-template.md

 for more information.

-There are a couple of scenarios under which you may choose to suppress the auto-reconconfiguration:
+There are a couple of scenarios under which you may choose to suppress the auto-reconfiguration:

 1. Your app has multiple datasources to configure.
 1. You want to replace the auto-reconfigured datasource.

-You can turn off the auto reconfiguration behavior as follows:
+You can turn off the auto-reconfiguration behavior as follows:

 `cf set-env pal-tracker JBP_CONFIG_SPRING_AUTO_RECONFIGURATION '{ enabled: false }'`